Jahnavi-Suram/reimbursement-app/README.md

 | Database   | SQLite + Entity Framework Core    |
 | Styling    | Plain CSS (custom card layout)    |

+### Why I chose this stack

-I chose Angular and .NET because:
+- Angular and .NET are modern, enterprise-grade frameworks
-- They're modern and robust technologies used widely in enterprise apps
-- I’m comfortable using them in real-world, structured projects
+- The stack provides clean separation between frontend and backend
-- They align well with the technologies mentioned in the task prompt
+- It's aligned with the technologies mentioned in the task description
+- I'm comfortable and productive with both Angular and .NET

 ---